deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt1-regroup.md

 Her most successful distractions had been her property development scheme over in Franklin, and her vicarious glee for Allison who’d decided to only tell Julian about the pregnancy *after* her scan.
 To their mutual irritation, the family planning center had insisted that she needed a few more weeks before they’d scan her, so the whole month had gone past worrying in equal parts between keeping a secret from him, and not getting his hopes up just in case something had gone wrong.

-They whole family was home today.
+The whole family was home today.
 Tristan and Ramsey had a break from their mother, Julian was enjoying a “gentle” gym session---i.e., one that didn’t involve ‘Horse’s personal attention---and Allison was *finally* out to get the scan, which meant today was the day they finally got to break the news.

 Apparently the latest medical scanners could get a non-invasive and totally harmless read on the baby’s sex from its chromosomes, even at this early stage.
 Xiù thought she would have preferred not to know, but Allison had decided that she wanted to and, well… it was her baby.
 Her prerogative.